forthy42/net2o/wiki/videoconference.md

   claps/laughers)
 * Spatial audio (different participants from different directions)

+## Wish list ##

+These are “nice to have” features with some caveats.

+* Recognize eyes and move them upwards so that it looks like the participant is looking at you (instead of downwards)

 ## Architecture ##

 While the network itself is peer to peer, the roles in a video conference have